Random spanning trees in random environment: High disorder regime

 \subsection{Proof of Theorem \ref{T:highDisorder}}

 The proof of Theorem \ref{T:highDisorder} uses Proposition \ref{P:DiaC1} with $\eps = n^{-1/3}$.
-In this case, $p_0$ is in the critical window and the largest component is ``almost'' a tree, with a bounded number of excess edges, where we recall that the excess of a graph $G = (V,E)$ was defined as ${\rm Exc }(G) := |E| - |V|$.
+In this case, $p_0$ is in the critical window and the largest component is ``almost'' a tree, typically having a bounded number of excess edges (recall that the excess of a graph $G = (V,E)$ was defined as ${\rm Exc }(G) := |E| - |V|$).
 It follows that every spanning tree of $\mathcal{C}_1(p_0)$ has essentially the same diameter as that of $\mathcal{C}_1(p_0)$ itself, which is of order $n^{1/3}$.
 Before giving the proof details, we prove the following auxiliary lemma.

 \begin{lemma} Let $T_1, T_2$ be two spanning trees of a connected graph $G$.
 If the edge sets $E(T_1)$ of $T_1$ and $E(T_2)$ of $T_2$ satisfy $|E(T_2) \setminus E(T_1)| = k$, then

 \end{lemma} \begin{proof} Note that $|E(T_1)| = |E(T_2)|$.
 We can construct $T_1$ from $T_2$ by first removing the $k$ edges in $E(T_2)\backslash E(T_1)$ from $T_2$ to obtain some forest $F \subseteq G$ with $(k+1)$ connected components, and then adding $k$ edges to $F$ to obtain $T_1$.
 Let $d_F$ be the maximum diameter among all connected components of $F$.
 It follows that